allen-liaoo/alsblog/content/posts/callcc_classical_logic.md

 7. corresponds to the lambda application to `callcc`
 8. corresponds to the lambda abstraction of $\lambda x.$

 The whole program then has the type of DNE.
 Knowing the program representing the proof, one can easily rewrite the proof in the same style as the inference rules mentioned above.
-Since it wouldn't be too readable on this page, we leave that as an exercise to the reader.
+Since it would be a bit unreadable on this page, we leave it as an exercise to the reader.